The lights and promise of Las Vegas attract some… interesting people (to put it lightly).

 With over 40 million visitors flocking to Sin City every year, there’s a LOT of “weirdness” to see.

-In fact, stting back to watch people from every walk of life mill past has easily become one of my favorite free things to do in Vegas.
+In fact, sitting back to watch people from every walk of life mill past has easily become one of my favorite free things to do in Vegas.

 Odd things you can see while people watching include individuals under the influence of various chemicals, outrageous outfits, couples feuding over gambling losses, street performers, and so much more.
 It’s endless entertainment.

-Over the years, I’ve stumbled across some prime places to people watch in Las Vegas – Here are some of my favorite restaurants & bars to kick back and let the world pass by in front of me.
+Over the years, I’ve stumbled across some prime perches to watch the world pass by – Here are some of my favorites.

 Best Places to People Watch on the Strip

-Beer Park at Paris: Found on the rooftop at Paris, getting a seat on Beer Park’s front railing will give you a great people watching vantage point of the Strip below.
+Beer Park at Paris: Found on the rooftop at Paris, getting a seat on Beer Park’s front railing will give you a great vantage point of the Strip below.

 As a bonus, you’ll also have a great view of the Fountains of Bellagio across the street.